Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/1_Trends In Cloud Computing.md

 Here’s a simple breakdown of each computing trend with easy examples:
 ---
 ### 1. **Distributed Computing**
 - **What it is:**
   Computing is spread across multiple computers that work together to solve a problem.
-  Often involves closely connected devices (e.g., within a data center or on a local network). he computers can be physically close together or spread out geographically.
+  Often involves closely connected devices (e.g., within a data centre or on a local network). he computers can be physically close together or spread out geographically.
 The goal is to make the network work as if it were a single computer.

  Example Distributed Systems
 Internet
 ATM (bank) machines
 Intranets / Workgroups
-Computing landscape will soon consist of ubiquitous netuork-connected devices
+Computing landscape will soon consist of ubiquitous network-connected devices

 Common properties of Distributed Computing